Current responsibilities

 Reflection about impact and real users

-Some old figures but they illustrate well my point.
 This raises the important question of how many citations are worth one real user (not one of our students).
 I do not have a definitive answer on that point, but it is important to understand that there is a Huge difference between a research prototype and a real system, and Pharo is a real system with real customers.
 This requires a large development effort.
 We are lucky because Inria researcher evaluation takes this into account.
 Now this is an important question for funding agencies and any evaluation of my team.

 Home | Pharo | Pharo Mastodon | Stef Mastodon